jason-kerney/blog/_posts/2024/2024-08-11-nature-of-solutions.md

 Now, let's delve into this in more detail.
 You cannot solve problems without some solution.
 Right?
 Well, yes, you are right.
 However, there are downsides to always looking to "solve" a problem.
 So, let’s get into it.

 Having a problem is well a problem.
-People in, at least in Southern California, desire to solve a problem when we see it.
+People, in at least in Southern California, desire to solve a problem when we see it.
 This is so prevalent that many people feel discomfort to having a problem linger without a solution even for a small amount of time.
 I am one of those people.
 This leads me to communicate about a problem through the application of a solution I propose.
 This would not be so bad if I did not see other people do the same thing.
 The problem is we have so many people focused on proposing a solution we often don't adequately describe the problem it is meant to solve.

 This issue is further compounded when the individuals responsible for implementing the solution have limited understanding beyond the solution itself.
 Here we get a different kind of issue with a solution that is closely related to the first.
 Remember I am someone who feels uncomfortable when in the presence of an unsolved problem.
 This often leads me to not even to think to ask more detail on the original problem when presented with a solution.
 Instead, I dig into the solution.
 I want more detail about the solution.
 This makes me feel as if I understand the problem it solves.
 However, now my understanding is flawed.
 When I go to execute the solution, I will definitely run into something not described in the solution, and act in accordance to the problem I thought the solution was trying to solve.
 Since my understanding is flawed then my actions in accordance with the problem will be flawed.